-Home » North Pole – The Ultimate Arctic Adventure: 50 Years of Victory
+Home » 50 Years of Victory: North Pole – The Ultimate Arctic Adventure

 Reaching the North Pole is the pinnacle of Arctic expedition endeavours and only a lucky 250 people will do so.
 The added excitement of helicopter excursions and an optional hot air balloon flight above the North Pole make this adventure a true once-in-a-lifetime experience.
 Crushing through the ice, admiring soaring seabirds and visiting Franz Josef Land, your voyage will be one that you won't forget.
-'50 Years of Victory' is the largest nuclear-powered icebreaker ever launched, capable of crushing through the toughest pack ice the Arctic Ocean can dish up
+'50 Years of Victory' is the largest nuclear-powered icebreaker ever launched, capable of crushing through the toughest pack ice the Arctic Ocean can dish up.

 *Please note our 23 June 2019 departure is a special Photography Series (PS) voyage.
 With a team of expert photographers on-board, this cruise is designed for passengers with an interest in wildlife photography or simply would like to learn how to capture fantastic polar images.
 Please contact us for more details.

 Your adventure begins with a one-night stay in Helsinki, Finland's capital.